Free trial.

 * Multiple effects can run at the same time but what makes sense is up to you.

-* Since the effect behavior is defined by the sources, you can easily reuse a project by replacing the patched fixtures by your own.
+* Since the effect behavior is defined by the sources, you can easily reuse a project by replacing the patched fixtures with your own.

 Main Interface